morgs71/E3-Underfoot-THF/E3 commands Readme.txt

 /valegate - All bots will use thier token to travel to the vale

 CoH:
 /tell <bot> cohme - bot will summon the sender to them if mage or has item /tell <bot> cohall - bot will summon all netbots to them if mage or has item

 Buffs:

-/buff - All bots with Group Buffs listed in their Bot Inis will cast those buffs on you /BuffIt - All bots with Group Buffs listed in their Bot Inis cast those buffs on your target /tell <bot> buffme - Anyone can tell one of your bots to buff them with group buffs
+/buff - All bots with Group Buffs listed in their Bot Inis will cast those buffs on you /BuffIt - All bots with Group Buffs listed in their Bot Inis cast those buffs on your target /tell <bot> buffme - Anyone can tell one of your bots to buff them with group buffs /BuffGroups - Will buff the leader of all net bot groups

 Assists
 /AssistOn - All bots will Assist on your current target /BackOff  - All bots will Back Off a target they're currently Assisting on /QuickBurn - All bots will use all Disciplines and AAs set up for Quick Burn in their Bot Inis